|STUDENT LIFE – in Argenton-Chateau|

-Argenton-Chateau is a very humble, quiet town, and is deeply conducive to our daily studio work.
-Bounded by two small rivers protected as wild bird sanctuaries and nature reserves, and surrounded beyond by small orchards and other farms, it is not locally considered an important tourist destination in itself.
+Argenton-Chateau is a very humble town, and is deeply conducive to our daily studio work.
+Bound by two small rivers, protected as a wild bird sanctuary and nature reserve, and surrounded by small orchards and other farms, the town sits in a quiet green corridor.
+It is not locally considered an important tourist destination in itself.

 Our celebrations of the summer solstice (June 21) have included Baroque chamber ensembles, Renaissance singing through the streets, bonfires, live Cuban dance music, and/or fireworks on the main square.
 Every year is different.

 Other musical events on the cultural calendar include an annual Women’s Choir Congress, attracting groups from all over France, and regular meetings of Cerflodanse, our departmental traditional dance association.

 Annually, there is a town fair in Argenton-Chateau in early August.
 It centers on a convivial day-long celebration of local wines, artisanal cheese, meats, and other produce taken as a meal — enjoyed by up to 1000 people — under the pavilion on the main square.
 Studio Escalier students are warmly welcomed at this event.

 The Office de Tourisme in town is open five days a week, and offers information on current events in the entire department (Deux-Sevres, 79).